FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: The Proposed Approach

-Intuitively, $\it{h}_c^p$ aims to capture common feature representations between the two parties while $\it{h}_u^p$ helps learn domain-specific representations.
-We propose the following three loss terms to enforce neural networks to learn the desired representations.
+Intuitively, neural network $\it{h}_c^p$ aims to capture domain-invariant representations between the two parties while $\it{h}_u^p$ helps learn domain-specific representations.
+We propose following three loss terms to enforce neural networks to learn the desired representations.

-where $\otimes$ denotes matrix multiplication operator and $\left\| \cdot \right\|^2_F$ is the squared Frobenius norm.
-By minimizing (\ref{shared_reprs_sim}), neural networks $h_c^A$ and $h_c^B$ are pushed to learn common feature representations from the raw data of the two parties.
-While (\ref{A_reprs_dist}) and (\ref{B_reprs_dist}) are orthogonality constraints \cite{NIPS2016_6254} that encourage neural networks $h_c^p$ and $h_u^p$ belonging to party $p \in \{A, B\}$ to learn distinct feature representations.
+where $\otimes$ denotes matrix multiplication operator and $\left\| \cdot \right\|^2_F$ denotes the squared Frobenius norm.
+By minimizing (\ref{shared_reprs_sim}), neural networks $h_c^A$ and $h_c^B$ are pushed to learn shared representations from the raw features of the two parties.
+While (\ref{A_reprs_dist}) and (\ref{B_reprs_dist}) are orthogonality constraints \cite{NIPS2016_6254} that encourage neural networks $h_c^p$ and $h_u^p$ belonging to party $p \in \{A, B\}$ to learn distinct representations.

-Inspired by multi-view learning \cite{clark-etal-2018-semi} to share representations across models and improve models' representation learning, we train three softmax classifiers $f^A$, $f^B$ and $f^{AB}$ jointly and each takes as input a feature representation learned from a different view of the virtual dateset (Figure \ref{fig_vfl}) and outputs estimated class distributions.
-The loss functions for the three classifiers are defined as follows: